sven-hash/docs/README.md

 > All of the raw diagram files are located in `static/drawio_files/`.
 VSCode has a nice [plugin](https://marketplace.visualstudio.com/items?itemName=hediet.vscode-drawio) for editing [draw.io](https://app.diagrams.net/) files directly in your editor, or you can edit in the browser.

+## Note on versioning

+If you are documenting a new component version, make sure to include the new version on the version compatibility table in `compatibility-table.md`.

 ## Building

 This site is built with [Docusaurus](https://docusaurus.io/), which is managed via `npm`.